bentoml/BentoML/docs/source/reference/api_io_descriptors.rst

    Then proceed to add it to your :code:`bentofile.yaml`'s under either Python or Conda packages list.

    Refer to :ref:`Build Options <concepts/bento:Bento Build Options>`.
+We also provide :examples:`an example project <pydantic_validation>` using Pydantic for request validation.

    .. tab-set::